 “Our job is to find guys who will be in the big leagues in four or five or six years,” he explained.
 “Lenny is very athletic, with a good arm, a knack for pitching, and he competes well.
 And he’s certainly physically gifted.”

 But Fagnant said what impressed him most was Lenny’s improvement since his junior season.
 “He improved his delivery, he throws strikes, he mixes three pitches, and he’s shown he’s worked hard.
 We also look for intangibles, and Lenny comes from a good family.
 He’s just a good kid to be around.”

 The scout said he tells prospects to enjoy the game.
 “We all grow up wanting to be in the big leagues,” he said.
 “But it’s so difficult.
 The most important thing is to have fun for as long as you can, no matter what level you’re at.”

 Lenny, who grew up rooting for the Yankees, said he is ready for whatever comes next.
 “Of course it would be awesome to hear the Yankees call my name,” he says.
 “But no matter what team it was, I would certainly play my hardest.
 It’s a dream to be drafted.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.